Hugo Award for Best Fan Writer

 The Hugo Award for Best Fan Writer is the Hugo Award given each year for writers of works related to science fiction or fantasy which appeared in low- or non-paying publications such as semiprozines or fanzines or in generally available electronic media during the previous calendar year.
 There is no restriction that the writer is not also a professional author, and several such authors have won the award for their non-paying works.
 The award was first presented in 1967 and has been awarded annually.

-During the 64 regular and retro nomination years, 110 writers have been nominated; 26 of these have won, including ties.
-David Langford has received the largest number of awards, with 21 wins out of 31 nominations.
+During the 67 regular and retro nomination years, 114 writers have been finalists; 28 of these have won, including ties.
+David Langford has received the largest number of awards, with 21 wins out of 31 final ballot nominations.
 He was nominated every year from 1979 through 2009, and won 19 times in a row from 1989 through 2007.
 The other writers to win more than once are Richard E. Geis, with seven wins out of sixteen nominations; Mike Glyer, with four wins out of twenty-five nominations; Susan Wood Glicksohn, with three of eight; Harry Warner, Jr., with two out of nine; Wilson Tucker, with two out of nine; Bob Shaw, who won both times he was nominated; Forrest J Ackerman, with three out of five Retro Hugos; and Ray Bradbury, who won both Retro Hugos he was nominated for.
-The writers with the most nominations without winning are Evelyn C. Leeper, who was nominated twelve times in a row from 1990 through 2001, and Steven H Silver, whose twelve nominations span 2000-2013.
+The writers with the most nominations without winning are Evelyn C. Leeper, who was nominated twelve times in a row from 1990 through 2001, and Steven H Silver, whose twelve nominations span 2000–2013.